SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 The performance impact of this global installation for projects that aren't analyzed is negligible as this target is only a bootstrapper and will bail out nearly instantaneously when the `.sonarqube` folder is not found under the folder being built.

-**Using SonarScanner for MSBuild with a Proxy**
+**Using SonarScanner for .NET with a Proxy**
 On build machines that connect to the Internet through a proxy server you might experience difficulties connecting to {instance}.
-To instruct the Java VM to use the system proxy settings, you need to set the following environment variable before running the SonarScanner for MSBuild:
+To instruct the Java VM to use the system proxy settings, you need to set the following environment variable before running the SonarScanner for .NET:

 ```bash
 SONAR_SCANNER_OPTS = "-Djava.net.useSystemProxies=true"